TaoXu00/migrationServer/README.md

 <br />
 <br />
 **configuration file parameter:**<br />
-port: TCP server listening port. <br  />
+*port*: TCP server listening port. <br  />
-MininetWorkDir:&nbsp;if the network is deployed using mininet, it is thef folder where migration image files will be stored.<br />
+*MininetWorkDir*:&nbsp;if the network is deployed using mininet, it is thef folder where migration image files will be stored.<br />
-lookingupTableDir:&nbsp; Directory where the encrepted secure host IP lookup table will be stored.<br />
+*lookingupTableDir*:&nbsp; Directory where the encrepted secure host IP lookup table will be stored.<br />
-password:&nbsp; host mechine password.<br />
+*password*:&nbsp; host mechine password.<br />
-container:&nbsp; docker image which will be used to create new container in local mechine <br />
+*container*:&nbsp; docker image which will be used to create new container in local mechine <br />
-restartDir:&nbsp; Directory where received container images will be stored.<br />
+*restartDir*:&nbsp; Directory where received container images will be stored.<br />
-logfileDir:&nbsp; Directory where logfile will be stored. <br  />
+*logfileDir*:&nbsp; Directory where logfile will be stored. <br  />

 **how to run migration server?**<br />
 1.git clone https://github.com/TaoXu00/migrationServer.git <br />